edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 ## TLS

+!> The Transparent TLS feature is currently only available for EGo and Edgeless RT Marbles.
+Graphene and Occlum are not supported yet.

 The TLS entry holds a list of tags which can be used in a Marble's definition.
 Each tag can define multiple `Incoming` and `Outgoing` connections.
 To elevate the connection between two marbles to TLS, the client needs to set the server under `Outgoing` and the server needs to define its service under `Incoming`.

 Outgoing connections are defined by `Port` and `Addr`.
 For `Addr`, you can use both IP addresses and domains, e.g., the DNS names of other services.